OctopusDeploy/docs/docs/deployments/google-cloud/run-gcloud-script/index.md

 hideInThisSectionHeader: true
 ---

-Octopus Deploy can help you run scripts on targets or workers within Google Cloud Platform.
+Octopus Deploy can help you run scripts on targets within Google Cloud Platform.

 These scripts typically rely on tools being available when they execute.